 - When measles vaccine given?

-- The first dose is normally given whilst a baby is among 12 and 15 months vintage.
+- The first dose is normally given whilst a baby is between 12 and 15 months old.

 - The second dose is given between 4 and 6 years of age (before school entry).

-- In outbreak situations or for international travel, infants as young as 6 months may receive an early dose, though they still need the standard two doses later.
+- Infants as young as 6 months can receive an early dose.
+This happens during outbreaks or before international travel.
+They are still required to receive the standard two doses later.

 - Why is the measles vaccine important?
 The measles vaccine is required for several reasons:

-- Prevents Disease: It effectively prevents measles infection, protecting the vaccinated individual from severe illness and potential complications.
+- Prevents Disease: It effectively prevents measles infection.
+This protects the vaccinated person from severe illness and potential complications.

-- Protects Vulnerable Populations: By achieving high vaccination rates in a community (herd immunity), it protects those who cannot be vaccinated (e.g., infants too young, immunocompromised individuals, pregnant women) by reducing the spread of the virus.
+- Protects Vulnerable Populations: High vaccination rates create herd immunity.
+This protects individuals who cannot be vaccinated.
+This includes infants, immunocompromised people, and pregnant women.
+It works by reducing the spread of the virus.

-- Eradication Efforts: It’s a key tool in global efforts to eradicate measles, which remains a preventable disease.
+- Eradication Efforts: It is a key tool in global efforts to eradicate measles.
+Measles remains a preventable disease.

 7. What to Do with Measles: Treatment and Management

 Can measles be cured?
 Unfortunately, there is no specific antiviral treatment for measles.
-The illness runs its course, and treatment focuses on supportive care to manage symptoms. and prevent complications.
+The illness must run its course.
+Treatment focuses on supportive care to manage symptoms and prevent complications.

 - Which is the best treatment for measles?
 The best treatment for measles is supportive care, which includes: